jsdclxvi/Reforestation/README.md

-## "What time is it?"
-I don't know... it keeps changing.
+## I used to work in a shoe recycling shop.
+It was sole destroying.